threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### Where does the Threefold Explorer takes its data from?
+### Where does the Threefold Explorer take its data from?

 The Threefold Explorer takes its data from this website: https://gridproxy.grid.tf/.